Why is My Car Humid Inside

 Seal Door And Window Gaskets

 Door and window gaskets block water from entering your car.
 Over time, these seals can crack or wear out.
 Check them regularly for damage or gaps.
 Replace any broken gaskets to keep water outside.
 Proper sealing stops rain and moisture from getting inside.
+If you’re not sure which seal is the culprit, testing each spot with a garden hose narrows it down before you start replacing parts.

 Replace Damaged Weatherstripping